Non-stabilizerness and violations of CHSH inequalities: Random non-locality

-In Table~\ref{tab:isospectral_probabilities} we give the probabilities of violating the CHSH inequality in this setting.
-Together with $W(\theta=\pi/4)$ we also include results for $\theta = \pi/2,\pi/3,\pi/8$ for comparison.
-Based on the results of Table~\ref{tab:isospectral_probabilities} we can draw several conclusions: i) twirling over both qubits symmetrically gives $P\mathrm{viol}$ almost equal to the full Haar result when using $\mathcal{G}=\mathcal{U}$ while it result in very small $P\mathrm{viol}$ when using $\mathcal{G}=\mathcal{C}$ (of course probabilities are exactly zero when the entire ensemble is made of Clifford unitaries because of Theorem~\ref{theorem1}); ii) despite the fact that $C_X$ prepares the $\ket{00}$ state, the effect of twirling over the control qubit gives fairly large $P\mathrm{viol}$ (twirling over the idler gives $P\mathrm{viol}=0$).
-This effect can be understood by looking at Table~\ref{tab:isospectral_twirling} since the values of the mean and variance are large when twirling over the control qubit; iii) the values of $P\mathrm{viol}$ for $U_\mathrm{c}=C_X(H\ot I)$ are comparable and can also be understood by looking at Table~\ref{tab:isospectral_twirling}; iv) of course the highest value for $P\mathrm{viol}$ is obtained using $W(\pi/4)$ as core operator having the foresight of using asymmetric twirling.
-However, fairly large error in the angle $\theta$ from the optimal value $\pi/4$ produce similarly good results; v) surprisingly, performing the isospectral twirling using the Clifford group on only one qubit gives a probability of violation that is comparable with the one obtained by averaging over the unitary group.
+\begin{fact} Twirling over both qubits symmetrically gives $P\mathrm{viol}$ almost equal to the full Haar result when using $\mathcal{G}=\mathcal{U}$, while it results in very small $P_\mathrm{viol}$ when using $\mathcal{G}=\mathcal{C}$ (of course probabilities are exactly zero when the entire ensemble is made of Clifford unitaries because of Theorem~\ref{theorem1}) \end{fact} Another interesting result is summarized in the following fact. \begin{fact} Despite the operator $C_X$ preparing the $\ket{00}$ state, the effect of twirling over the control qubit gives fairly large $P_\mathrm{viol}$, while twirling over the idler gives $P\mathrm{viol}=0$. \end{fact} Fact~\ref{fact:twirling_control} can be understood by looking at Table~\ref{tab:isospectral_twirling} since the values of the mean and variance are large when twirling over the control qubit.

+One can then observe that the highest value for $P_{\mathrm{viol}}$ is obtained using $W(\pi/4)$ as core operator.
+This is to be expected, as this corresponds to a maximal injection of non-stabilizerness.
+However, fairly large error in the angle $\theta$ from the optimal value $\pi/4$ produce similarly good results.
+This leads us to the next fact. \begin{fact} The probability of violation does not strongly depend on the amount of non-stabilizerness, but rather on the asymmetry in the twirling. \end{fact}

+Then, by looking at the probability of violations when the twirling is performed over the Clifford group, one can observe a similar behavior as the one observed for the full unitary group, namely that asymmetric twirling leads to larger probabilities.
+However, we can further note another fact. \begin{fact} Performing the isospectral twirling using the Clifford group on only one qubit gives a probability of violation that is comparable with the one obtained by averaging over the full unitary group. \end{fact} Fact~\ref{fact:clifford_twirling} is kind of surprising, as it implies that random Clifford operations are as efficient as random unitaries when it comes to violate the CHSH inequality, provided the core operator has the necessary non-stabilizer resources.